AGOberprieler/GinJinn2/docs/toolbox.rst

 ginjinn utils filter_cat
 ^^^^^^^^^^^^^^^^^^^^^^^^

-For the simulated dataset created in :ref:`Getting Started <3-getting_started_sim>`, the following command could be used to create a new annotation file with only one object category "circle" (``-f circle``):
+For the simulated dataset created in :ref:`Getting Started <getting_started_sim>`, the following command could be used to create a new annotation file with only one object category "circle" (``-f circle``):

 .. code-block:: bash